-Sew What - Kasarani School of Sewing Arts: Located in the slum of Kasarani Kenya, on Lake Navaisha in Kenya Africa . . . part of the Rift Valley was established in 2017.
-Since it's establishment, it has trained over 40 students in the craft of tailoring and sewing.
+Sew What: Located in the slum of Kasarani Kenya, on Lake Navaisha in Kenya Africa . . . part of the Rift Valley was established in 2017.
+Since it's establishment, it has graduated just less than 100 students in the craft of tailoring and sewing.
 The school is now self-sustaining through the production of school and other work uniforms.

 Stitches and Beads - Established in January, 2020 Is the second, and newest sewing/beadwork trade school established in in Kenya.
-Located in Marigot, Kenya, the “Stitches and Beads” school will take in 10 to 15 students at a time training them to sew as well as bead.
+Located in Marigot, Kenya, the “Stitches and Beads” school averages a class size of 10 to 15 students at a time training them to sew as well as bead.
 This provides the students with a trade which is certificated by the Kenyan government, they may rely on for income to support themselves and their families for the rest of their lives.

 A very important mission and by-product of this new school is the production of reusable sanitary feminine products to girls in rural areas.
 There is a great need in the Kenya area, especially for school-age girls for reusable sanitary napkins.
 The lack thereof has had huge impacts on the girls of Kenya as they miss entire weeks of school at a time during their menstrual time of the month causing them to fall behind . . . become discouraged and in some cases even giving up on school altogether!
 Click the button below to view a video about the sanitary product issue for the young women in Kenya.

-The “Stitches and Beads” school is currently located in a rented building on the grounds of a church in Marigot, Baringo County, Kenya, Africa.
+The “Stitches and Beads” school is currently located in a rented building in Marigot, Baringo County, Kenya, Africa.
 The most immediate goal of Crossing Boundaries for the school is to purchase a parcel of land and build and furnish their own building for the school.
 Having their own building would afford the school more stability in knowing they have a permanent location as well as adding to the efficiency of their operations being in a building specifically designed for their purposes.

 Crossing boundaries has partnered with Ron Hogue of “Good Works NOW” ministries for the day to day management of the “Stitches and Beads” school.
 Ron has a proven track record over the past 29 years having established numerous ministries in and around Kenya as well as around the world..
 Consequently, it was not a very far reach for him to incorporate his management teams to take on the day-to-day management of the school.

-“Stitches and Beads” will follow the model of Crossing Boundaries’ first sewing school; “Sew What” in Kasaroni to become self-sustaining by manufacturing uniforms for schools and businesses as well as beaded goods for retail sale to tourists in the area resorts.
+“Stitches and Beads” is following the model of Crossing Boundaries’ first sewing school; “Sew What” in Kasaroni to become self-sustaining by manufacturing uniforms for schools and businesses as well as beaded goods for retail sale to tourists in the area resorts.
 Numerous sales arrangements have already been made with deliveries over the next several months.

 Who are the Players: The group working to make these schools a reality is: